31 May TRON (TRX) – Hype Train Leaving Station

-A basic account can apply to be a validation node, which includes parameters and extra attributes such as public key, URL, voting statistics, performance history, etc.
+A basic account can apply to be a validation node, which includes parameters and extra attributes such as public key, URL, voting statistics, and performance history.

-Users employing the use of TRX’s TKC (token configuration) functions can customize their own token with adjustable parameters including token name, abbreviation, LOGO, total cap, exchange rate vs TRX, starting/expiration date, etc. Default parameters are provided by the system if aren’t set by user.
+Users employing the use of TRX’s TKC (token configuration) functions can customize their own token with adjustable parameters including token name, abbreviation, LOGO, total cap, exchange rate vs TRX, and starting/expiration date.
+Default parameters are provided by the system if not set by the user.

 User tokens can be issued after parameter customization and validation by TRON witnesses are completed.